Investment & Support Efforts (CARES Funding)

 - $1 million for administrative support: This funding allows the county to hire temporary clerks and financial workers and cover administration costs such as communications, outreach and contract management.

-An anticipated $15 million is being spent on job and employment support for COVID-19 impacted job seekers who have experienced job loss, a reduction in hours, are at an increased COVID-19 risk due to health concerns, face uncertainty in their future employment opportunity, or face an increase in existing barriers to employment as a result of the pandemic and its secondary affects.
+An anticipated $15 million is being spent on job and employment support for COVID-19 impacted job seekers who have experienced job loss, a reduction in hours, are at an increased COVID-19 risk due to health concerns, face uncertainty in their future employment opportunity, or face an increase in existing barriers to employment as a result of the pandemic and its secondary effects.

 Areas of focus: